Decoration Day Ladies of Mississippi

 In the Antebellum South, families and churches had a long tradition of cleaning the burial sites of their cherished dead and decorating the graves with flowers.
 These decoration days usually took place in spring or early summer when flowers were in full bloom and often included religious memorial services.

 Connection to the American Civil War

 Following the Battle of Shiloh in April 1862, during the American Civil War, Columbus, Mississippi was selected as a hospital center to treat the wounded and sick soldiers from both the Confederate and Union armies.
 Soldiers who did not survive medical care in Columbus were interred at Friendship Cemetery.
 When the war ended in 1865, burial records indicated that up to 1,500 soldiers had been interred in Friendship Cemetery, with up to 150 of those being Union soldiers.

 Decoration Day

-As time past, the graves of Civil War casualties became overgrown by weeds throughout the South.
+As time passed, the graves of Civil War casualties became overgrown by weeds throughout the South.
 In Columbus, three ladies took on the responsibility of visiting Friendship Cemetery each spring to clear overgrowth from these graves and began the annual tradition of decorating the graves with flowers.